DIRECTLab/carla-energy-consumption/README.md

 - `input/` contains example input files for  [automatic_control.py](automatic_control.py), [unitracking.py](unitracking.py) and [multitracking.py](multitracking.py).
 See [its README](input/README.md) for input file documentation.

+- `navegation/` contains some functions for getting oriented to the CARLA maps.
+They are intended to be run from the command line.
+Use the `-h` option for usage.

+    - [coordinates.py](navegation/coordinates.py) highlights the x- and y-axes at (0,0).
+Each square drawn is 1m x 1m.

+    - [draw_chargers.py](navegation/draw_chargers.py) highlights the wireless chargers specified.
+Navigate beneath the ground to view wireless chargers placed there, or place them at ground level as recommended.

 - `tests/` has all of the unit tests for the project.
 See [its README](tests/README.md).

 - `trackers/` contains code for tracking vehicle energy consumption as well as many other statistics.
 It also contains [unitracking.py](trackers/unitracking.py) demonstrating its usage.
 See [its README](trackers/README.md).